Generally covariant quantum mechanics: Quantum mechanics-like applications

 now with such wave functions also varying in $s$.
 Here $\del_t\in \CD(M)$ in the noncommutative geometry acts as $\lambda{\del\over\del t}$ and hence has value $p_t$ on the above modes.
+Such modes are not normalisable and hence not precisely in $L^2(M)$ but it is useful to include them in the discusison (there are standard ways to deal with this issue more precisely).
 The associated quantum geodesic flow/spacetime Schr\"odinger equation on these modes then looks like

 where